dave4420/gen-elm-wrappers/README.md

 For `Dict`s, the generated code wraps all functions from the core `Dict` module.
 If your program also has `elm-community/dict-extra` as a direct dependency, it will also wrap several functions from `Dict.Extra`.

+For `Set`s, the generated code wraps all functions from the core `Set` module.
+If your program also has `stoeffel/set-extra` as a direct dependency, it will also wrap some functions from `Set.Extra`.

 If `elm-format` is on your PATH (and not a relative path, i.e. not starting with `.` or `..`) then the generated code will be beautifully